BDC Hamburger Icon

 If you can develop a brand name that’s easy to spell and pronounce, you’ll be well ahead of many of today’s startups and small businesses.

-3. Aim for simplicity with your brand name.
+3. Aim for simplicity.

 • Simple names convey integrity and competence to consumers.

-4. Think about the logo when considering a brand name.
+4. Think about the logo.

-Business owners usually think about the logo after selecting a brand name, but it’s good to keep designs in mind when brainstorming name ideas.
+Business owners usually think about their logo after selecting a brand name, but it’s good to keep designs in mind when brainstorming name ideas.
 Your brand name and logo will become synonymous, so they can’t be considered independent components.

-Will you use a specific script or font to create a textual logo like Coca-Cola or Facebook, or will you go with an abstract logo like Apple or Target?
+Will you use a specific script or font to create a textual logo, like Coca-Cola or Facebook, or will you go with an abstract logo, like Apple or Target?

 TipBottom line